 Regular dental exams and cleanings often go overlooked as an important part of protecting your long-term oral health.
 However, dental exams provide our Longmont dentists with the opportunity to spot any signs of disease or decay early on while the condition is still easily treatable.
 The earlier an oral health concern is diagnosed, the quicker the problem can be treated and any damage reversed.
 Unfortunately, waiting to visit your dentist in Longmont until after you experience oral discomfort can require more costly and intrusive forms of treatment to correct the underlying problem.

-At Twin Peaks Dental & Orthodontics, Drs.
-Toth and Skinner use digital X-rays to gain an accurate understanding of your current oral health.
+At Twin Peaks Family & Cosmetic Dentistry, Drs.
+Butler and Skinner use digital X-rays to gain an accurate understanding of your current oral health.
 Once your oral health needs have been identified, our team will create an individual treatment plan designed to maintain and improve the long-term health of your teeth and gums.

 Preventing and correcting the causes of dental decay require patients undergo thorough dental cleanings from our gentle dental hygienists.
 When plaque is allowed to build up on the surface of your teeth, it eventually hardens into tartar - a yellowish substance that stains tooth enamel and increases your risk of gum inflammation and disease.
 Once plaque hardens into tartar, it can only be removed from the surface of your teeth by a dental hygienist.